NomisIV/pioneerctl/README.md

 (Enter REPL mode)
 ```

-The IP address of the reciever must either be supplied with the `--ip-address` flag,
+The IP address of the reciever must either be supplied with the `--ip` flag,
 or via environment the environment variable `PIONEERCTL_ADDRESS`.
-Note that the environment variable can be exported in your shell's profile,
-to not have to set it twice.

 If no command is supplied pioneerctl will enter REPL mode.
 In there you can run multiple commands after each other without setting up a new connection with each command.